arjunkhode/JavaScript-interview-preparation/README.md

 if you try to access any variables in b, it would check b and if not found, then check the global execution context.
 Any function created in normal fashion, has its 'this' set to global execution context.
-So 'this' inside b couldn't access anything that was a sibling of b inside obj because 'this' inside b has its outer environment set to global context and not the obj, containing b.
+So 'this' inside b couldn't access anything that was a sibling of b inside obj.

+4. As an object method

+When a function is called as a method of an object, its this is set to the object the method is called on.

+In the following example, when o.f() is invoked, inside the function this is bound to the o object.

+	var o = {
+	  prop: 37,
+	  f: function() {
+	    return this.prop;
+	  }
+	};

+	console.log(o.f()); // logs 37

-4. `new` keyword.
+5. `new` keyword.
   ```
 function func3(){this.word = “Hi”;} //when func3 is instantiated, it also returns `this`.
 It returns the newly created object
 const obj2 = new func3();